White Diamond Medical

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.

-How should I prepare for my Botox injection?
+How should I prepare for my Cosmetic Botulinum toxin injection?

 If you have a history of cold sores, please inform Dr. White prior to treatment.
 Dr. White will need to write a prescription to pre-treat to eliminate the chances of you developing a cold sore post treatment.